windows93dotnet/sys42/README.md

 But we also wanted to gather many useful tools for making desktop-like applications, so that project _MAY_ include some copy-pasted code.

-Also, modern browser supports ES Modules, so we tried to to skip building javascript file using bundlers.
-That mean that the few dependencies we use are not fetched using npm but injected in the codebase using our [CLI dev tool](#cli-dev-tool).
+Also, now that all modern browser supports ES Modules, we tried to to skip building javascript file using bundlers, and go back to a readable _View page source_. \
+That mean that the few dependencies we're using are not fetched using npm but injected in the codebase using our [CLI dev tool](#cli-dev-tool).

 For consistant naming and API we refactored (and sometimes improved) many usefull scripts and styles from npm, github, stackoverflow, blogs and books.

-> Some original API were too good and didn't need any changes.
-We did some rewrite from scratch when original scripts didn't fit well our codebase, either because original implementation was too big, too old (no ES modules) or not specific enough. \
-> While doing that, an habit emmerged: STDD (Stolen Test Driven Development).

 Many thanks to all authors who shared that knowledge!
-We tried to mention licenses and credits as much as possible, but please contact us if you think we forgot you or if you disagree with license usage.
+We tried to mention licenses and credits as much as possible, but please [contact us](mailto:contact@windows93.net) if you think we forgot you or if you disagree with license usage.

-We are aware it's not a perfect solution when considering open source contribution.
-But the project modularity nature is a bit too much entangled to use most existing 3rd party modules.

 ## Fantasy OS with iframes as isolated app processes

-Making a Fantasy OS require to execute 3rd party apps in a sandbox with user's selected permissions. \
+A Fantasy OS should allow to execute 3rd party apps with the user allowing or disallowing permissions. \
 The iframe's `sandbox` attribute can help to do that. \
 You can read more about this in [docs/iframes.md](./docs/iframes.md).

 It should also allow the creation of apps directly from the OS code editor. \
-Service Worker will help to do that (not ready at this time). \
+Service Worker will help to do that (we made proof of concept but it's not ready at this time). \
 More about this soon...

 ## Tomorrow is teh future

-The project is still in an experimental phase, here are the current list of priorities, the order should change with maturity.
+The project being in an experimental phase, here are the current list of priorities, the order should change with maturity.

 - DX (developer experience) with consistant API and function naming/signature
 - DRY and modularity